As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

-Cross Creek is home to the historic homestead of Marjorie Kinnan Rawlings.
-The homestead has been preserved just as it was when she was living there in the 1930s.
+Marjorie Kinnan Rawlings made her home in Cross Creek, Florida.
+This historic state park homestead has been preserved just as it was when she was living there in the 1930s.
 Marjorie Kinnan Rawlings lived at Cross Creek for 25 years and wrote many of her award-winning literature pieces while living on the farm.

 Florida history is my passion.
 I am a 4th generation Floridian and love to learn more at each place I visit.
 I have been reading Marjorie’s work for many years and planning a trip to Cross Creek and her historic state park homestead was a treat.
 My oldest son Grayson and I took a day trip to Cross Creek and immersed ourselves in this delightful area.

 Driving back roads of Florida from our home set the stage for our day.
 The homestead is just an hour and a half from Orlando.
 Located at 18700 S. County Road 325 Cross Creek, Fl 32640.
 It is National Historic Landmark between Ocala and Gainesville in Alachua County.
 Visitors are welcome from 9 am to 5 pm daily on the grounds with a $3 per group cash deposit to the honor box at the gate.
 Guided interior tours are available Thursday to Sunday at the hour beginning at 10 am.
 Tours are $3 per adult and $2 per child in exact cash, no credit cards are accepted.